 11) Styles programming's root key is always key "C".
 You should program style's midi pharses as they've played in "C" octave.

 *There may be some more small limitations which will be probably fixed, as long as the development period continues.

 Jumper is a new concept that allows live performers to play with up to 16 VSTi instruments on stage or in live jams.
 By using your keyboard's midi cc buttons, you can instantly switch between instrumets that opened in your favorite DAW and you can even split your keyboard into 2 zones and route instruments to keyboard's upper and lower zones.
-Jumper is a stand alone application for windows computers and its based on virtual midi cables method.
-Each instrument button is routed to a matching virtual midi cable that connected to a single VSTi instrument in the DAW.
-All you have to do is to to connect your midi keyboard to Jumper, route it's instrument buttons to any midi cable that connected to any VST instrument and violla, they are all under your control.
-Jumper is added to our "full version" product bundle, with Callisto and Callisto vsti.We also added a reduced yet fully functional demo version to our free demo bundle.
+Jumper is a VSTi plug-in for windows computers.
+Each instrument button is routing the MIDI signal to the matching VSTi instrument in the DAW through a matching MIDI channel (from 1 to 16).
+All you have to do is to connect your midi keyboard to Jumper and set your VST instruments in your DAW to recieve midi signal from Jumper's midi channel.
+Jumper is now free and can be dowloaded from our site in the download section (Fanan team demo pack).